dreamportdev/Osdev-Notes/08_Loading_Elf/02_Elf_Theory.md

 At this point we've got the program header's content loaded in the correct place.
 We'll run into an issue if we try to use the loaded program header in this state: we've mapped all program headers as read/write/no-execute.
 This means if we try to execute any of the headers as code (and at least one of them is guarenteed to be code), we'll fault.

-Fortunately the solution is quite straight forward, the read/write/execute permissions required for a phdr are encoded in the `p_flags` field.
-This field is actually a bitfield, with bit 0 representing execute, bit 1 representing write and bit 2 representing read.
-You can ignore the read permission as most platform's dont allow for write-only memory anyway, but you'll want to be sensitive to the write and execute permissions.
+Fortunately the solution is quite straightforward, the read/write/execute permissions required for a phdr are encoded in the `p_flags` field.
+This field is actually a bitfield, with the following definition:

+- `bit 0`: Represents whether a phdr should be executable.
+Remember that the executable flag is backwards on x86: all memory can be executed by default, unless you set the NX bit.
+Ideally this should be hidden behind your VMM interface though.
+- `bit 1`: Indicates a region should be writable, the region is read-only if this bit is clear.
+- `bit 2`: Indicates  a region should be readable.
+This bit should always be set, as exec-only or write-only memory is not very useful, and some hardware platforms will consider these states as an error.

 You'll want to adjust these permission *after copying the program header content*, because you'll need the memory to be writable for that.
 Then you can modify the flags of the mapped memory to what the program header requests.